 Flight dispatchers co-ordinate all activities on the ground at an airport to ensure the safe, quick and efficient turnaround of aircraft from when they land to the time they depart.
-They are also known as turn around co-ordinators (TCOs) or load controllers.
+They are also known as turn around co-ordinators (TCOs) or flight operations officer.

 Duties performed depend on the airline you work for and the size of the airport you are based at.

 monitoring aircraft arrivals and departures and amending turnaround schedules if there are delays

 liaising with ground crew and ensuring that tasks, such as cleaning, refuelling and loading, are completed on time